 Discovering an archipelago cannot be done any better than hoping from one island to another.
 But now and then, all marine enthusiasts need to step on land, experience the local life, and dig a little deeper into the history and culture of each place.
 Lucky you, travelers can now mix liveaboard and land excursions.
 So pack your bags and let’s explore Indonesia on land and at sea!

 Why would you pick Indonesia for a liveaboard experience?

 We know, the choice is hard to make when the world has so many beautiful things to offer.
-Does it help you to know that Indonesia is home to one of the earth’s most diverse marine ecosystem as it is located in the middle of the Coral Triangle?
+Does it help you to know that Indonesia is home to one of the earth’s most diverse marine ecosystem?
+It is indeed located in the middle of the Coral Triangle.
 We bet it does.

 Explore the archipelago aboard an historic ship

 First things first, a great cruise starts with a great ship.
-And can it get any better than cruising aboard a vessel which has been sailing the seven seas for more than 120 years?
+Can it get any better than a cruising vessel which has been sailing the seven seas for a hundred years?
 That is right, Adelaar was born in the Netherlands in 1902 and sailed the Mediterranean and the Caribbean before crossing the Pacific Ocean to reach New Zealand.
 She finally ended her journey in Indonesia and has been exploring the wonders of the Archipelago ever since.

-Even though the ship went through a complete renovation in 2011 to ensure a high standard of comfort to its guests & fellow adventurers, Adelaar kept its charm and historic look.
+The ship went through a complete renovation in 2011 to ensure a high standard of comfort to guests & fellow adventurers.
+Yet, Adelaar kept its charm and historic look.
 It is now in a luxurious but nevertheless authentic vessel that you will spend your unforgettable holiday.

 Extend your trip on land to get a full overview of what Indonesia has to offer